MikroElektronika/Click_DiffPressure_MPX5010/README.md

 ### General Description

-UV 2 click is a mikroBUS™ add-on board with a VEML6075 UVA and UVB light sensor.
-VEML6075 is a CMOS chip that incorporates a photodiode, amplifiers, and analog/digital circuits.
-With UV 2 click, Solar ultraviolet light intensity is converted to 16-bit digital values.
-UVA and UVB are in separate channels.
-To keep a stable output in changing temperature conditions, the chip has temperature compensation capabilities.
-This ensures reliable performance under long term UV exposure.
-The sensor has a specified UVA sensitivity of 365 nm and UVB sensitivity of 315 nm The board communicates with the target MCU through the mikroBUS™ I2C interface.
-Designed to use a 3.3 power supply only.
+Diff pressure is a mikroBUS add-on board carrying an NXP MPXV5010DP signal conditioned, temperature compensated and calibrated pressure sensor with two axial ports to accommodate industrial grade tubing.
+It is designed for comparing two pressure measurements.

+The two ports are designated as Pressure side (P1) and Vacuum side (P2).
+The sensor is designed to operate with a positive differential pressure where P1 > P2.
+The measurement range is from 0 to 10 kPa.
+In the temperature range between 0º and 85ºC, the sensor has a maximum error rate of 5.0%.

+MPXV5010DP IC has an analog output.
+The signal passes through the onboard 22-bit ADC before being outputted through the mikroBUS SPI interface (CS, SCK, MISO).

+Diff pressure click is designed to use either a 3.3V or a 5V power supply.

 ---